Our soap includes plant oils and butters, sodium hydroxide, milk, silk, colours and fragrance. Lets have a look at these

 - Glycerin makes up about 9% of our soap.
 This is the moisturising and softening superhero.
 Handmade cold process soap contains glycerin but mass produced soaps have the glycerin removed because it makes the machines sticky.
 It is also more valuable than the soap itself as it is an ingredient in lotions and other skin care products.

 - Goats milk - Many soap makers include goats milk in their soap and there are two ways to do it.
 Makers using fresh goats milk dissolve the lye in the milk.
 This can be a problem as the highly alkaline lye solution damages the goats milk, destroying enzymes, sugars and proteins, saponifying the milk fats and turning the lactic acid into sodium lactate.
-To reduce this effect we use a freeze dried goats milk powder which we concentrate into a small amount of water and add to the oils late in the process after most of the alkali has been neutralised.
+To reduce this effect we use a freeze dried goats milk powder (from NZ goats) which we concentrate into a small amount of water and add to the oils late in the process after most of the alkali has been neutralised.
 This is gentler on the milk and better for the soap.

 - Mulberry silk - We dissolve the silk in the lye water solution to create silk peptides.
 These likely have no skin care benefits as soap is a wash off product but they increase the lather and make the soap feel indulgent and smooth.